argonne-lcf/user-guides/docs/services/jupyter-hub.md

 > **_NOTE:_** If you would like to change your selection about where to run the
 > Jupyter instance after the Notebook started, you need to stop the server to be
 > able to see the drop-down menu again.

+## Known Issues

+### Spawn Failed: Timeout

+This happens when the queue is backed up.
+Since Jupyter is interactive, it expects an immediate connect.
+Therefore, it waits 5 minutes for your job to begin before throwing this error.
+You can monitor the queue usage with [Gronk](https://status.alcf.anl.gov/#/polaris) and submit when there isn't a wait.

 ## Additional Notes